sqlfluff/sqlfluff/docs/source/configuration.rst

 Dbt Project Configuration
 -------------------------

-Dbt is not the default templater for *sqlfluff* (it is Jinja).
+dbt is not the default templater for *sqlfluff* (it is Jinja).
 In order to get started using *sqlfluff* with a Dbt project you will need the following
 configuration: